libis/rdm-integration/README.md

 }
 ```

-As an alternative, you can access a s3 storage directly from this application, without the need of mounting it.
+As an alternative, you can access an s3 storage directly from this application, without the need of mounting it.
 First, you will need to configure the authentication by setting the following environment variables on the OS running this application:
 - Access Key ID: ``AWS_ACCESS_KEY_ID`` or ``AWS_ACCESS_KEY``
 - Secret Access Key: ``AWS_SECRET_ACCESS_KEY`` or ``AWS_SECRET_KEY``

-The s3 driver is then further configured in the backend configuration file, for example (copy the setting values from your Datavarse installation):
+The s3 driver is then further configured in the backend configuration file, for example:
 ```
 {
     "dataverseServer": "localhost:8080",